google/osdfir-infrastructure/cloud/openrelik/README.md

 ## 3. Installing OpenRelik on GKE

-You can continue with the instructions for installing OpenRelik on GRR
+You can continue with the instructions for [installing OpenRelik on GKE](../../charts/openrelik/README.md#22-installing-openrelik-on-gke).

 ## 4. Cleaning up